sai2462/Contact-QR-Code-Generator/README.md

 When you scan the QR Code you will redirect to the specific application from where you can communicate easily.

-This process helps merchents and other public people to share their contact information with ease and without errors .
+This process helps merchents and other public people to share their contact information with easy and without errors .